Myth 1: Cash forecasting should be tied to an ERP Project

 Secondly, cloud services have changed the software market beyond recognition.
-Modern SaaS (or cloud, if you will) applications are highly scalable and their deployment and integration into other systems is so easy you can do it all without involving the IT department.
+Modern SaaS (or cloud, if you will) applications are highly scalable and their deployment and integration into other systems is so easy you can do it all without involving your IT department.

 Myth 4: Excel is a cash forecasting tool

-"After the clever intern who developed the nifty macros and formulas is no longer around, nobody knows how the application generates the numbers."
+"After the clever intern, who developed the nifty macros and formulas, is no longer around……nobody knows how the application generates the numbers."

-Myth 5: Cash forecasting should be a part of TMS
+Myth 5: Cash forecasting should be part of a TMS

 However, a TMS rarely offers the best alternative for developing cash forecasting.
 A TMS does include cash flows tied to financing instruments but their forecastability is not an issue as they will certainly be realized on due dates.